 Dartmouth Common [aerial photograph], [between 1972 and 1974].
 HMA 101-80C-1-4-H-53

-We have many aerial photographs in our holdings which might be useful for building or property research or for seeing how areas have changed over time.
-As there are approximately 500 aerial images spread throughout our holdings, we recommend researchers start with our virtual exhibit of aerial photographs.
+We have many aerial photographs which can be useful for building or property research or for seeing how areas have changed over time.
+As there are approximately 600 aerial images spread throughout our holdings, we recommend researchers start with our virtual exhibit of aerial photographs.

 Researchers can also search our online database for "aerial photographs."